What is a Venture Capitalist?

 If you aren’t familiar with the startup ecosystem, but have heard news about Uber and Facebook going public, you might have heard the term “venture capitalist,” but really don’t know what that is.
 So what exactly is a venture capitalist?

 VCs are also more than capital providers.
-Some VCs, like VC firm Andreesen Horowitz, are known to provide exceptional operational expertise in any number of fall into a category of disciplines ranging from engineering, marketing, and more.
+Some VCs, like VC firm Andreesen Horowitz, provide exceptional operational expertise in any number of fall into a category of disciplines ranging from engineering, marketing, and more.
 Others provide a deep network of additional investors, partnerships, and business development opportunities.
-At the end of the day, VCs can become great allies to startups looking to raise capital, but at the price of large equity stakes.
+Ultimately, VCs can become great allies to startups looking to raise capital, but at the price of large equity stakes.

 Because of the JOBS Act, you too can act as an venture capitalists for startups you believe in.
 VC or not, signup for KingsCrowd here to access the best analysis and research on the online private markets.